Skip to main content

 • A computer (laptop or desktop)

-• Your computer needs to have:
+• Your computer should have:

 • An integrated or external microphone